 Make sure your exterior siding is watertight

-Take a look at your mortar joints and get them repaired/restored if they’re damage.
+Take a look at your mortar joints and get them repaired/restored if they’re damaged.
 This will avoid your brick wall from bulging due to water having seeped through behind the wall.
 As for other exterior siding materials, just ensure that pieces fit perfectly together so that water has no way in.

 Proceed to a moisture decontamination process

 To avoid any further contaminant propagation, it’s crucial to undergo a decontamination process – and that it be done by certified professionals.
-Don’t simply start removing parts of a wall that have physical proof of contamination.
+Don’t simply start removing parts of a wall that has physical proof of contamination.
 Whatever the contaminants might be, they are most likely airborne now.
 Everything must be removed and decontaminated by professional equipment.

 Install a built-in dehumidifier

 As you probably know, moisture and contaminants thrive in humidity.
 That’s why we tend to find them in darker humid corners, as opposed to dry and bright ones.
-Installing a built-in dehumidifier will allow you be a little more at ease – you’ll no longer need to break your head trying to figure out the optimal times to turn on the machine.
+Installing a built-in dehumidifier will allow you to be a little more at ease – you’ll no longer need to break your head trying to figure out the optimal times to turn on the machine.
 A built-in system knows when it’s time to get working on your home’s humidity levels and ensures there’s no environment in which contaminants can survive.

 Ensure proper ventilation where necessary